pmaczuga/rvpinn/README.md

 ## Interesting files
 - `pinn.py` - definition of the neural network
-- `train.py` - training of the SVPINN, returns vectors of loss, norm and error to vectors
+- `train.py` - training of the RVPINN, returns vectors of loss, norm and error to vectors
 - `analytical.py` - analytical solutions for both equations
 - `loss/loss_ad.py` - loss function for Advection-Diffusion equation
 - `loss/loss_delta` - loss function for equation with Dirac delta on RHS